nurturingmyself/kafka-helpers/README.md

 - Commit the offsets, even if validation did not succeed (`CommittableMessage[Array[Byte]] => Future[CommitResult]`)
   - This stage should also do batching when committing offsets

-Now, most of the graph is the same across all of our services.
-Consuming messages, deserializing from JSON, optionally producing, committing offsets - all of these are the exact same logic.
+In most typical use cases, this is how the computation graph will look; consuming messages, deserializing from JSON, optionally producing, committing offsets - all of these stages have logic that can be shared.

 So let's see how this graph would look with the stages provided by this library.
 First, these are the data types we'll work with:
 ```scala